 Step 2 – Medical screening

-This will be a virtual meeting with a sergeant (or above) or police staff senior manager, who will complete a questionnaire to:
+This will take place during the pre-employment phase of the process and you will be visited by sergeant (or above) or police staff senior manager, who will visit your home address to complete a questionnaire which will:

 Step 4 – Fingerprints and DNA

 Samples of your fingerprints and DNA will be taken to carry out some final vetting checks against various national databases.
 You'll be required to consent in writing to this process.

 We'll ask for references from each of your previous employers and/or educational establishments for the last three years.
 Any gaps in employment will need to be explained and verified.

 If you haven't been in employment for three years, we'll ask for a character or educational reference.